Art by, GuardianofAllator

 The Pisces worship their eggs before they hatch believing that they are connected to the "reincarnation circle", their version of the afterlife.

 Aqualisces are frog-like quadrupeds with a mouth that can split the head into either a plus or a an X. Aqualisces have two fins at the back of their heads and one running between their eyes from the mouth to the back of their heads.
 On each side of their heads are large fins protruding from circular water sacs that they use to gather and squirt water into containers for young tadpoles to reside in.
-These fins have can be crooked or have a different curvature depending on genetics.
+These fins can be crooked or have a different curvature depending on genetics.
 They have four sucker-like toes on each foot spread in the same way as chicken feet.

 Aqualisces can turn themselves inside-out into a form that exposes their muscles and organs.
 This is actually their natural form and it's perfect for catching the quick fauna found in their seas.
 However, most of them prefer to wear their second skin due to cultural reasons.